 | | |

-If you like lasagna then you are going to LOVE this Homemade Sourdough Lasagna!
-The perfect wholesome comfort meal.
+If you like lasagna then you are going to LOVE this Homemade Venison Lasagna!
+The perfect wholesome comfort meal that can be made using ground venison or any ground game meat you have in your freezer.

-Lasagna is such a classic pasta dish that everyone loves and when its made from scratch it is EVEN BETTER!
-I have taken my favorite sourdough pasta and combined it with all the classic components you’ll find in lasagna.
-The sourdough flavor is just strong enough to taste but not over powering.
-This recipe has been on repeat in our house this winter!
+Lasagna is such a classic pasta dish that everyone loves and when it’s made from scratch it is EVEN BETTER!
+I have taken my favorite sourdough pasta, and ground venison and combined those will all the classic components in lasagna.
+This recipe is on repeat in our house every Winter.

-I love making Sourdough Lasagna in big batches and freezing it before baking for easy delicious meals during those busy week nights.
+I love making this Venison Lasagna in big batches and freezing it before baking for easy delicious meals during those busy week nights.
 This recipe makes a 9×13 dish of Lasagna so feel free to double or even triple it if you have the freezer space.

 Sourdough Pasta Sheets– You can of course use regular pasta but the Sourdough pasta is even better!
 Find my recipe here https://cmbarndominium.com/the-best-sourdough-pasta/